julienmn/mpv-music-wrapper/README.md

 - When multiple keyword matches: higher resolution wins; tie -> earlier keyword; tie -> larger file size; tie -> filename.
 - When no keywords: higher resolution; tie -> size; tie -> filename.
 - Embedded art is extracted to a temp PNG and participates in selection; if it loses, it is removed.
 The chosen image is converted to `cover.png` in the track’s temp dir.
 Embedded art is stripped from the temp audio copy so mpv only sees external `cover.png`.
+- Multi-disc albums: if you provide `--library` in album mode and the album lives inside that library, the script also searches for art in the album folder directly under the library root (in addition to the disc folder).
+Keyworded images in the current disc folder still win over parent-folder images.

 ## Playlists
 - Supported: m3u/m3u8/pls/cue.
 Non-audio entries are skipped with warnings.
 Relative paths are resolved against the playlist location.